Fox Racing Rampage Pro Carbon Weld Review

-At $499, there is no doubt this helmet is really, really, expensive.
+There is no doubt this helmet is really, really, expensive.
 Some may argue that you can't put a price tag on your safety and health.
 The truth is likely somewhere in the middle.
 There is a lot of grey area with all of the new technology floating around.
 If we believe 80% of the marketing hype around this helmet, we can still call this lid an okay value.

 The Fox Rampage Pro Carbon Weld is a flashy helmet packed with new technology and a huge number of safety features.
 It can be difficult to differentiate between marketing hype and technologies that have merit.
 Still, we love that Fox is trying to improve helmet safety and push the envelope in design.
 We love this helmet, and it earned our Editor's Choice award.
 While it is costly, this would be our first choice for a downhill race or sending a new road gap.

 Ad-free.
 Influence-free.
 Powered by Testing.

 GearLab is founded on the principle of honest, objective, reviews.
 Our experts test thousands of products each year using thoughtful test plans that bring out key performance differences between competing products.
 And, to assure complete independence, we buy all the products we test ourselves.
 No cherry-picked units sent by manufacturers.
 No sponsored content.
 No ads.
 Just real, honest, side-by-side testing and comparison.Learn More